JonasGessner/JGDownloadAcceleration/README.md

 All `JGDownloadOperation` instances should be initialized with the `initWithURL:destinationPath:resume:` method, where the URL, the local destination path and a `BOOL` to indicate whether the operation should resume (if possible) where it left of is passed.
 Any files located at the destination path will be removed when starting the download.

 Optionally, the number of connections to use to download the resource and a tag can be set.
+By default the tag (of type `NSUInteger`) is 0 and the number of connections (of type `NSUInteger`) is 6.

 `JGDownloadOperation` uses blocks to communicate with a delegate.